Ballangen Municipality: General information

 The municipality of Ballangen was established on 1 July 1925 when it was separated from the large Evenes Municipality.
-The new municipality encompassed all of Evenes located south of the Ofotfjorden.
+The new municipality encompassed all of the area of Evenes Municipality that was located south of the Ofotfjorden.
 Initially, Ballangen had 3,270 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the southern part of Lødingen Municipality (the island of Barøya and the area surrounding the Efjorden; population: 433) was transferred from Lødingen to Ballangen.
+On 1 January 1962, the southern part of Lødingen Municipality (the island of Barøya and the area surrounding the Efjorden; population: 433) was transferred from Lødingen Municipality to Ballangen Municipality.

-On 1 January 2020, the municipality was merged with the neighboring Narvik Municipality and the eastern half of Tysfjord Municipality to form a new, larger municipality of Narvik.
+On 1 January 2020, the municipality was merged with the neighboring Narvik Municipality and the eastern half of Tysfjord Municipality to form a new, larger Narvik Municipality.
 This decision had been reached in 2017 after national and local discussions involving municipal mergers.

 Coat of arms

 The coat of arms was granted on 18 July 1980 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Vert, a hammer Or in pale" (På grønn bunn en gull opprett hammer).
 This means the arms have a green field (background) and the charge is an upright hammer.
 The hammer has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field symbolizes the importance of agriculture and the hammer was chosen to represent mining in the municipality.
 There used to be copper mines in the municipality.
 The arms were designed by Hallvard Trætteberg.